The Harry Line

 The gecko pictured at right is Harry, an incredibly unique and interesting male that I acquired as a young adult back in 2004.
-This guy truly is a legendary crested gecko.
+This guy is a truly legendary crested gecko, and to this day, I've never seen anything quite like him that wasn't one of his descendants.
 He and his original breeding group of three females, including the original female Soft Scale, started off as a pet project - something you just have for fun.
 In fact, the four of them are still together today.
 I generally don't care if a project like that ever sees the light of day...I just see something that piques my interest, and I want to see what I can do with it.
 In fact, you didn't see many unique structural traits back then, and you still don't today.
 A lot of breeders now select for good structure, but no one generally breeds for unique structural traits - probably because you just don't see anything too out of the ordinary very often.

 Over a decade later, Harry is still breeding, his offspring have been sold to breeders all over the world, and I am breeding his shaggy/spiny structure into a lot of projects.
 This one gecko has contributed more to the improvement of crest structure than any other gecko in my collection - and probably in the crested gecko hobby in general.
 What you wouldn't know by looking at Harry, is that some of his descendants eventually developed spiny lateral markings due to Harry's genes being involved - in fact, the spiny lateral markings are now showing up in several separate projects now - will try to post some pictures here soon!